When you’re busy juggling work and your home life, retirement is often one of the last things on your mind.

 That means if you are planning to stop work when you’re 65, you will need a retirement income for roughly 20 years, although it can make sense to overestimate your life expectancy as you won’t want to end up outliving your pension savings.
-Learn more in our article Your retirement date and your pension.
+Learn more in our article Retirement age: When can I retire?.

 6. Start considering your options at retirement

 Most pensions nowadays are defined contribution schemes, where your money is invested and the amount you get when you retire will depend on how much you paid in and how your investments have performed.

 If you’ve got a defined contribution or money purchase pension, there are lots of different options available when it comes to taking an income from your pension, including drawdown and annuities.
 You can find out more about drawdown in our article What is pension drawdown and how does it work? and more about annuities in our guide Annuities explained.